lambdaclass/holiday_pinger/docs/design.md

 (a supervisor and gen server we had recently introduced became unnecessary)

 - This is nothing new, but frontend takes way more time than backend.

+- although it's super fun to code a frontend app with cljs, it's great to get some experience with react/re-frame, and get in touch with fronted develpment again, I have to say I agree on what a bad idea it is to make everything a SPA.
+Apps that don't inherently have a lot of dynamic components (e.g. google docs), and instead are more classic (navigation oriented) make you invest a ton of time just reproducing the native behavior of the browser and you get little of the benefits of using a js framework.